My experience with PPA and PPD (and what I’m doing differently to prepare for baby #2)

 • Ultimately, I will prioritize my own sleep over exclusive breastfeeding and a full milk supply.
 This one can feel controversial because you CAN often have both, but I need to remind myself of this priority in case that’s not the case for me.

 2. Breastfeeding difficulties - As mentioned above, I had this goal of “perfection” when it came to breastfeeding.
 I’m not really sure where this came from because I know the research and truly believe that the most important thing is a fed baby AND a happy mother, but at the time, I was stuck in “black-and-white thinking” - I thought that nursing exclusively was “good” and that bottles, pumping, formula, etc were “bad”.
 I honestly didn’t realize that there could be a middle-ground or you could do a mix of both.
-I was just so laser-focused on “fixing” Jack’s latch so that I could exclusively breastfeed, and felt growing frustration week after week when it wasn’t working.
+I was just so laser-focused on “fixing” Big J’s latch so that I could exclusively breastfeed, and felt growing frustration week after week when it wasn’t working.

 What we’re planning to do differently for baby #2: